magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

    \hat{b}_{\mathbf{R}b}^\dagger = \frac{1}{\sqrt{N}} \sum_{\mathbf{k}} \hat{b}_{\mathbf{k}b}^\dagger e^{-i\mathbf{k}\cdot (\mathbf{R}+\boldsymbol{\tau_b})}.

 The excitations created and destroyed by these operators are then **spin waves** or **magnons** rather than spin-flip excitations.
-A magnon represents a spin flip smeared out over many spins, as shown in Figure 4c.
+A magnon represents a spin flip smeared out over many spins, as shown in Fig. 7c.

 .. figure:: spin_excitations.png

-   *Figure 4. a) A ferromagnetic ground state; b) a spin flip excitation; c) a magnon excitation*
+   *a) A ferromagnetic ground state; b) a spin flip excitation on a ferromagnetic ground state; c) a magnon excitation*

 Spin Wave Hamiltonian
 ----------------------